Freedeck/Susdeck/README.md

-# Freedeck is being renamed to Freedeck
+# Susdeck is being renamed to Freedeck

 ## Freedeck